hellocharli/tailscale-unattended/README.md

 Feel free to open issues or submit pull requests if you encounter any problems or have suggestions for improvements.

 ## License
 This script is provided under the MIT License.
 You are free to use, modify, and distribute it.
+Attribution is appreciated.

 ## Disclaimer
 This script is provided as-is with no warranty.
 Use at your own risk.
 Always review the script’s contents to ensure it meets your organization’s security and deployment requirements.